metamn/beat/code/pages/the-designer-who-doesnt-code/the-designer-who-doesnt-code.md

 Time spent with research and workarounds: around an hour.

 To move forward and implement the comp a loop has to be created over grid elements adding border only where necessary.
-For that I've already had [a component built on Flexbox](https://github.com/metamn/beat/blob/master/code/framework/structure/grid/grid.scss).
+For that I've already had a component built on Flexbox.
 Importing, adjusting to this current project took around half an hour.
 If it had to be written from scratch it would take at least an hour in plus.

 Inserting the ad between the posts is way more complicated.
 It's about adding exceptions to an existing well working code.

 The back-end code displaying a post list has to be modified to insert the ad; on the front-end the grid has to be re-drawn and re-bordered.
-The final front-end code is so ugly it is worth [a look](https://codepen.io/metamn/pen/OdjaGE)
+The final front-end code is so ugly it is worth a look. <sup id="footnote--2">[2](#footnotes--2)</sup>

 Time spent: around an hour.